 “What do you mean?”

 “Monsters aren’t real.”
-The tiny hairs on the back of my neck stand on end.
+Tiny hairs on the back of my neck stand on end.
 A tingling sensation runs down my arms.
 Oksana and her superstitions.

 “Oh, sweet child.
-You are bright, kind, and fun to be with, but you are not wise.
-There a great many things you know nothing of.”
+You bright, kind, and fun to be with, but you not wise.
+There a great many things you know nothing.”
 Oksana pats my arm.

-She’s been my nanny, nurse, and caretaker for almost my whole life and yet, I don’t feel as if I know her at all.
-Rarely do I understand her subtext.
+She’s been my nanny, nurse, and caretaker for years, but she might as well be a stranger.
+I don’t know a single personal thing about her, and rarely do I understand her subtext.
 “What’re you talking about, Oksana?”

 “No matter what I say.”
 She waves her thick arms and motions at the clock on the wall.
 “Car must be waiting.
 You no keep grandmother waiting.
 She fire me.”